 The County will ensure that notices of completion are completed in a timely manner and recorded.
-Recorded copies will be maintained on file for each program participant.
+Recorded copies will be maintained ion the file for each program participant.
 To ensure that the notice of completion is executed, the County will withhold the final payment to the contractor until the recorded notice of completion is signed by the homeowner and presented to the County.

 Loan Terms.
-The availability of reasonably priced financing is as important in most cases as the specific terms of that financing.
+The availability of reasonably-priced financing is as important in most cases as the specific terms of that financing.
 The loan terms are based on the premise that providing affordable financing up-front does not necessarily require the County to provide a permanent subsidy to the benefited household in the form of a no-interest-rate loan or grant.
 The program does not assume that low-income households, as a general rule, cannot afford to make loan payments.

-• Loans will carry interest rates of three percent.
+- Loans will carry interest rates of three (3) percent. - The typical loan term available to qualified applicants is 15 years.
+The County will reserve the right to lengthen the amortization period, or to allow interest-only payments or other minimum affordable payments, if the Loan Review Committee finds that a household would have to spend a substantially high percentage of income on housing expenses. - The County/Loan Review Committee shall consider the following criteria in determining whether a household is devoting a substantially high percentage of income to housing: - Do hHousing payments (, defined as mortgage, utilities allowance [(not to exceed Section 8 housingthe County's Public Housing Authority utility allowance schedule]), property insurance, property taxes.) - Housing payments, -exceed 50% percent of applicant's income?- - Do hHousing payments do not leave sufficient income for other necessary living expenses?

-- The typical loan term available to qualified applicants is 15 years.
-The County will reserve the right to lengthen the amortization period, or to allow interest only payments or other minimum affordable payments, if the Loan Review Committee finds that a household would have to spend a substantially high percentage of income on housing expenses. - The County/Loan Review Committee shall consider the following criteria in determining whether a household is devoting a substantially high percentage of income to housing: - Housing payments, defined as mortgage, utilities allowance (not to exceed Section 8 housing utility allowance schedule), property insurance, property taxes. - Housing payments exceed 50% of applicant's income. - Housing payments do not leave sufficient income for other necessary living expenses. - The housing expense ratio is an important underwriting criterion because this ratio has a direct bearing on the applicants' ability to make payments on existing mortgages.
-Applicants who spend in excess of 50 percent of their incomes on housing expenses will only be given a loan if they have good credit, a good mortgage payment history, and can show at least 10 percent equity in the property after rehabilitation.
+The housing expense ratio is an important underwriting criterion because this ratio has a direct bearing on the applicants' ability to make payments on existing mortgages.
+Applicants who spend in excess of 50 percent of their -incomes on housing expenses will only be given a loan if they have good credit, a good mortgage payment history, and can show at least 10 percent equity in the property after rehabilitation.

-Debt-to-Income Ratio: In most cases an applicant's debt-to-income ratio may not exceed 50%.
-Applicants exceeding 50% debt to income may be approved on a case-by-case basis by the County/Loan Review Committee.
+Debt-to-Income Ratio: In most cases, an applicant's debt-to-income ratio may not exceed 50% percent.
+Applicants exceeding 50% percent debt\to\income may be approved on a case-by-case basis by the County/Loan Review Committee.

 Loan Security.
 In all cases, the security for the loan is the property.
 For this reason, it is important to determine the value of the property so that the jurisdiction will know in advance the security upon which the loan will be based.
-This value is determined by estimating the actual value of the property, calculating the Loan-to-Value Ratio, and determining in what position the loan will be.
+This value is determined by estimating the actual value of the property, calculating the lLoan-to-vValue rRatio, and determining in what position the loan will be.